Shepherd Notes (the front desk)

 The golden rule

-Nothing in Narthex is sent automatically.
+Nothing in Shepherd Notes is sent automatically.
 A note is *staged* until a person reviews it and clicks Send.
 That single confirm is the approval.

 Tips

-- Start with Capturing a note in Narthex.
+- Start with Capturing a note in Shepherd Notes.

 - Notes can also arrive by text once texting is set up — see Receiving texts with Text intake.